alelippo/stsc/README.md

 - MATLAB function that computes the source-to-sink centrality of a directed acyclic graph with adjacency matrix A.

 pathway_preprocessing.R
-- R script that manages the download of the pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database and their reorganization into directed graphs.
+- R script that manages the download of the pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) and their reorganization into directed graphs.

 Last modified: 05/06/2025 by Alessandro Filippo